WHIZ-FM: History

 When 102.5 FM moved to its new location serving Baltimore, Ohio, it took the WCVZ call sign from 92.7, allowing 92.7 to use the WHIZ-FM call sign.

 Former owner Christian Voice of Central Ohio continues to serve the Zanesville area on WZNP (89.3 FM) licensed to Newark, Ohio, a part of the company's "River Radio Group".
 The WCVZ calls remained with WHIZ Media Group, and were used on 102.5 FM until December 23, 2010, when local marketing agreement operator Fun With Radio, LLC's WWCD calls were moved to the frequency.

 On October 2, 2014, WHIZ-FM transitioned from a hot adult contemporary format to contemporary hit radio.
 The Littick family announced the sale of the WHIZ Media Group, including WHIZ-FM, to Marquee Broadcasting on April 20, 2022; the deal was completed on July 15, 2022.
+Once the station came under new ownership, the playlist stopped being updated, with the newest music in rotation having been released in mid-2022.